LL6004 - Civil Liberties and Human Rights (2021/22)

-This module will give a clear and coherent up to date account of the law of human rights and civil liberties concentrating on the position of civil liberties and human rights protection in the light of the Human Rights Act 1998 and the standards of human rights protection laid down in the European Convention of Human Rights.
+The module gives a clear, coherent and up to date account of the law of human rights and civil liberties, concentrating on the position of civil liberties and human rights protection in the light of the Human Rights Act 1998 and the standards of human rights protection laid down in the European Convention on Human Rights

 Prior learning requirements

 LL5001 Public Law

 The scope of civil liberties and human rights

 The machinery to redress breaches of those rights

 The relationship between the individual and the state in terms of specific individual rights and freedoms.

 2. Enforcement of Human Rights and Civil Liberties LO 1 and 2